 In the Instant Pot

-There you have it – one-pot mung bean stew or monggo guisado.
+There you have it – Instant Pot mung bean stew or monggo guisado.
 My husband liked it, yay! 🙂

 Tried this recipe?
-Leave a rating or comment below!
+Please leave a rating or comment below!

 Instant Pot Mung Bean Stew or Monggo Guisado